 An adviser at a Citizens Advice Bureau can check that you’re getting the benefits and financial help you’re entitled to.
 Find out how you can get advice.

-If you’re a care leaver, you’ll be able to apply for Job Start Payment up to your 26th birthday.
+If you’re a care leaver, you can apply for Job Start Payment up to your 26th birthday.
 You’ll only have to be out of paid work and getting a qualifying benefit on the date of your job offer to be eligible.
-This means that you won’t need to have been receiving the benefit for the previous six months.
+This means that you won’t need to have been receiving the benefit for the previous 6 months.

 Location of the job

-There aren’t any restrictions on the location of the job.
-This means it could be anywhere in the UK as well as with a company based abroad or with a UK company with sites abroad.
+There are no restrictions on the location of the job.
+This means it could be anywhere in the UK, or with a company based abroad or a UK company with sites abroad.

 If your job will involve you living away from Scotland, you can still apply for a Job Start Payment as long as you were living in Scotland on the day the job offer was made.

 When to apply